 With Microsoft’s Xbox Series X (or just Xbox) and Sony’s PlayStation 5 now almost ready for the “Holiday 2020” rumble, we’ve put together a handy guide to all the key specs.
 If you have no particular console affiliation, or just want to know about the comparative tech inside each box, read on.

-We’ll be updating this article as more information becomes available — like how much each will cost — too.
+We’ll be updating this article continually as more information becomes available.

 CPU: AMD vs. AMD

 Both consoles are using custom main processors developed by AMD with the Zen 2 architecture.
-The Xbox version runs at higher raw clock speeds, of up to 3.8GHz — reduced to 3.6GHz with hyper-threading enabled — while the PS5 has a 3.5GHz absolute cap.
+The Xbox version runs at higher raw clock speeds, of up to 3.8GHz — reduced to 3.6GHz with simultaneous multithreading (also known as “hyper-threading”, though that’s an Intel property) — while the PS5 has a 3.5GHz absolute cap.

 However, Sony’s processor has an unusual boost mode which varies processor frequency to maintain constant power requirements.
 In principle it should operate at its peak in all but the most strenuous circumstances, where it will slightly underclock.